General entry requirements

 Electricity and Magnetism

 You will largely be concerned with the great developments in electricity and magnetism, which took place during the nineteenth century.
 The origins and properties of electric and magnetic fields in free space, and in materials, are tested in some detail and all the basic levels up to, but not including, Maxwell's equations are considered.
-In addition the module deals with both dc and ac circuit theory including the use of complex impedance.
+In addition, the module deals with both dc and ac circuit theory including the use of complex impedance.
 You will be introduced to the properties of electrostatic and magnetic fields, and their interaction with dielectrics, conductors and magnetic materials.

 Electronic instrumentation is widely used in virtually all areas of experimental physics.
 Whilst it is not essential for all experimental physicists to know, for example, how to make a low noise amplifier, it is extremely useful for them to have some knowledge of electronics.
-This workshop introduce some of the basic electronics which is used regularly by physicists.
+This workshop introduce some of the basic electronics which are used regularly by physicists.

 Physics Programming Workshop

 You will be introduced to the Python programming language in this module.
 It is quick to learn and encourages good programming style.
 Python is an interpreted language, which makes it flexible and easy to share.
 It allows easy interfacing with modules, which have been compiled from C or Fortran sources.
 It is widely used throughout physics and there are many downloadable free-to-user codes available.
 You will also look at the visualisation of data.
 You will be introduced to scientific programming with the help of the Python programming language, a language widely used by physicists.

 The Universe contains a bewildering variety of objects - black holes, red giants, white dwarfs, brown dwarfs, gamma-ray bursts and globular clusters.
 You will study how, with the application of physics, we have come to know their distances, sizes, masses and natures.
 The module starts with the Sun and planets and moves on to the Universe as a whole.